Some people claim that using a prong or pinch collar is effective because it simulates the bite of a mama dog on her puppy’s neck.

 But Jabbing My Dog Works!

 Jabbing a dog can sometimes work, i.e., discourage certain behaviors.
-It works not because our dogs think we are their mothers, by because it applies pain to the dog and causes an aversive response.
+It works not because our dogs think we are their mothers, but because it applies pain to the dog and causes an aversive response.

 In essence, we apply pain when our dog performs an undesirable behavior.
 Our dog stops that behavior in order to avoid further pain and stress.